-I have seen three basic types of battery cases
+I have seen three basic types of battery cases so far:

 The easiest are assembled with standard screws...nothing special there!

 To make things more difficult my battery pack used special security torx bits.
 A cheap security bit set at Ace Hardware contained the bits I needed.
 Here is the $3 bit set available online for $3.